-- 6.1 In addition to the specific mitigations identified in each service area the Council has guidance, procedures and approaches for managing change that are designed to ensure change is managed fairly and groups with protected characteristics are not negatively impacted: - 6.1.1 When developing any further detailed proposals take account of the staffing equalities data to inform decision making and/or continue assessing staff equality impacts. - 6.1.2 Ensure the council's relevant policies and procedures are equitably and appropriately applied (management of change protocol, redeployment, development of new post details, job evaluation processes etc) to ensure that no adverse impact is created for employees related to their protected characteristics.
+- 6.1 In addition to the specific mitigations identified in each service area the Council has guidance, procedures and approaches for managing change that are designed to ensure change is managed fairly and groups with protected characteristics are not negatively impacted: - Involve staff in discussions about service redesign and follow the principles and governance arrangements in the service redesign toolkit. - When developing any further detailed proposals take account of the staffing equalities data to inform decision making and/or continue assessing staff equality impacts. - Ensure the council's relevant policies and procedures are equitably and appropriately applied (management of change protocol, redeployment, job evaluation processes etc.) to ensure that no adverse impact is created for employees related to their protected characteristics. - Review vacant posts, use of agency employees etc to minimise the impact on current substantive post holders.

-- 6.1.3 Review vacant posts, use of agency employees etc to minimise the impact on current substantive post holders. - 6.1.4 Where proposals may result in a reduction of posts consider the offer of voluntary redundancy to mitigate the impact of potential compulsory redundancy processes. - 6.1.5 Where a reduction in posts will mean compulsory redundancy ensure that selection processes are clear and free from bias, and that processes take into account any individual needs. - 6.1.6 Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the compensation panel appropriately. - 6.1.7 Ensure managers involved in selection have completed corporate recruitment and selection training and are signposted to the Equality & Diversity e-learning module. - 6.1.8 Ensure that managers delivering service changes are appropriately supported and advised by HR in relation to all employee equalities issues. - 6.1.9 Ensure all employees are offered one to one meetings to discuss their circumstances and any concerns they may have. - 6.1.10 Ensure all employees are offered one to one meetings to discuss their circumstances and any concerns they may have, and are offered interview skills and CV writing training. - 6.1.11 Attach the summary EIA to each consultation document, and continue to assess equality impacts through the consultation process. - 6.1.12 Consider the need for appropriate support and training to re-skill in new working methods.
+- Where proposals may result in a reduction of posts consider the offer of voluntary severance (subject to robust business cases) to mitigate the impact of potential compulsory redundancy processes. - Where a reduction in posts will mean compulsory redundancy ensure that selection processes are clear and free from bias, and that processes take into account any individual needs. - Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the Compensation Panel appropriately. - Ensure managers involved in selection have completed corporate recruitment and selection training and are signposted to the Equality & Diversity e-learning module. - Ensure that managers delivering service changes are appropriately supported and advised by HR in relation to all employee equalities issues. - Ensure all employees are offered one to one meetings to discuss their circumstances and any concerns they may have, and are offered interview skills and CV writing training, including signposting to the HAYS career transition portal. - Attach the summary EIA to each consultation document, and continue to assess equality impacts through the consultation process.